Tormek Retrofit Updates & Tips

 Feb.
 05, 2025

 A few customers have expressed concern about the free spinning knob.
 I understand the concern and have come up with a solution.
 I'm milling a groove in the shaft and have identified an o-ring that fits perfectly to add friction so the knob will not free-spin.
-I'm very pleased with how this is working and all new orders (all V1 & V2) will ship with this enhancement; which I believe is a significant step forward.
+I'm very pleased with how this is working and all new orders will ship with this enhancement; which I believe is a significant step forward.

 V3 Updates (Fall 2025)